ankush91/MLAlgos/Artificial Neural Networks/readme.txt

 **Instructions for tux:

 ->If Matlab has to be tested on tux, then we can just cd into the directory and type in -> matlab -r "run part4.m" to run the code.
-->However, please not that I got a few errors such as dimensions diagree etc while doing these.
+->However, please note that I got a few errors such as dimensions diagree etc while doing these.
 I am not sure as to be what could be the reason for the same.

 ================================================================